Acura CL: Automatic transmission concerns

 Problems have been seen with the second-generation CL models equipped with automatic transmissions (manual transmission models are unaffected).
 Reports say that after an average of around 40,000 miles, the transmission experiences gear failures, such as downshifts, slipping, flaring and not shifting, and leaking.

 One main cause is excessive wear of the 3rd gear clutch pack, resulting in large amounts of debris blocking the flow of transmission fluid.
 Many owners reported problems with the replacement transmissions as well.
 Similar transmission-related issues exist in the Honda Accord, Acura MDX, Acura TL as well as the Honda Odyssey.

-Due to many failures, the manufacturer extended the warranty on the automatic transmission on some CLs and TLs for 7 years, 100000 mi.
-Many replacement rebuilt units had problems.
-A class-action lawsuit later extended the warranty to 93 months or 109000 mi.
-Despite the conversion to kilometers, the class action settlement applies only for persons and entities residing in the United States.
+Due to many failures, the manufacturer extended the warranty on the automatic transmission on nearly all second-generation CLs to 84 months or 100000 mi.
+However, many rebuilt transmissions used as replacements also experienced problems, leading to a class-action lawsuit which extended the warranty to 93 months or 109000 mi for covered owners in the United States.

-In addition, there was an unrelated transmission recall for safety reasons.
-One gear tended to overheat, break and cause the transmission to lock up.
-Since this failure would cause the car to come to a sudden stop, this might cause accidents.
-Further information on the transmission issue was available on enthusiast forums and at the official Acura Service Bulletin.
+In addition, there was an unrelated transmission recall for safety reasons after it was found a gear could to overheat, break and cause the transmission to lock up, bringing the vehicle to a sudden stop.